lennyleadership/spiritual_notes/content.en/docs/41 Resources/02_satan_god's_plan.md

 Yes, Satan did want Jesus to be crucified.

 But it is significant to note that he didn’t want it for the same reasons as those he used as tools did.
-As the ultimate betrayer, Satan made it look to others like serving Satan’s interests was serving their own.
+As the ultimate betrayer, Satan made it look to others like <b>serving Satan’s interests was serving their own</b><label for="interest" class="margin-toggle sidenote-number"></label><span class="sidenote">self-centered mind-sets</span>.

 <b>Judas Iscariot</b>